rjperez94/GP-Classification/README.md

 2. Program will ask for directory of where the text files are
 3. Choose `data` directory
 4. Program will look for `cancer-test.txt` and `cancer-training.txt` inside that chosen folder

+## About the Data File

+The data set was obtained from the UCI machine learning repository <a href='http://mlearn.ics.uci.edu/MLRepository.html>here</a>.
+See `data/readme.txt` for more information